davidlunadeleon/gatsby-blog-template/content/about/es.md

 ---
-title: "About me"
+title: "Sobre mí"
 date: "2020-09-14"
-type: "page"
+type: "static"
+lang: "es"
 ---

-# About me
+# Sobre mí

 Hi.
 I'm the person who made this blog.
 I made this blog because of reasons, of course.
 These reasons are so important that I made a blog just to blog about stuff.
 Sometimes, you just gotta make a blog to blog about stuff, you know?
 I don't really know what else to say, but I will fill the rest of this about me page with some other stuff.